Regalijan/Virgil/README.md

 "serviceKeyPath": Full path of service key for google cloud.
 "banFilesPath": Full path to directory where outputted json files are uploaded.
 "appealsManagerRole": Array of roles that are allowed to execute the appeals commands.
-"databaseAddress": Default 'localhost'.
-Hostname/IP address of database.
+"databaseAddress": Hostname/IP address of database.
-"databaseUser": Default 'postgres'.
-Username of connecting user.
+"databaseUser": Username of connecting user.
 "databasePassword": Password of database user (socketed connections currently not supported).
-"databaseName": Default 'postgres'.
-Name of database to connect to.
+"databaseName": Name of database to connect to.
 ```